Manchester, New Hampshire Water Quality at a Glance

 Monitor Water Quality

-Stay informed about Manchester’s water quality through annual water quality reports available at manchesternh.gov.
-Contact Manchester Water Works at 603-624-6494 for any water quality concerns or to request testing information.
+Stay informed about Manchester’s water quality through annual water quality reports available at manchesternh.gov/Departments/Water-Works/Water-Quality-Report.
+Contact Manchester Water Works at 603-792-2803 for any water quality concerns or to request testing information.

 Conserve Water

 Help protect Lake Massabesic and the Merrimack River sources by practicing water conservation.
-Report leaks promptly to Manchester Water Works and consider drought-resistant landscaping during peak summer demand periods.
+Report leaks promptly to Manchester Water Works and consider drought-resistant landscaping during peak summer demand periods when consumption can reach 20 million gallons per day.

 Consider Home Filtration

-While Manchester’s water meets all standards, residents concerned about emerging contaminants like PFAS or disinfection byproducts may benefit from NSF-certified home filtration systems for drinking and cooking water.
+While Manchester’s water meets all standards, residents concerned about emerging contaminants like PFAS (detected at 4.68 ppt PFOA) or disinfection byproducts may benefit from NSF-certified home filtration systems for drinking and cooking water.

 Protect Service Lines

-Consider enrolling in Manchester Water Works’ Service Line Protection Plan, which covers the water service line from your property line into your home.
-This optional program helps protect against unexpected repair costs.
+Consider Manchester Water Works’ Service Line Protection Plan, which covers the water service line from your property line into your home.
+Contact customer service at 603-792-2803 for information about this optional program to protect against unexpected repair costs.

 Report Issues

-Contact Manchester Water Works Customer Service at 603-624-6494 (available 24/7) for water emergencies, pressure problems, or quality concerns.
-Report any water main breaks or leaks immediately to help maintain system integrity.
+Contact Manchester Water Works Customer Service at 603-792-2803 during business hours for water quality concerns, or use the 24-hour emergency line for urgent issues like water main breaks, pressure problems, or system emergencies.
+Report any leaks immediately to help maintain system integrity.

 Frequently Asked Questions